A221298/Wadina-App---Driver/README.md

 ### wadina driver app

-The driver can view the customers list that assigned to him and view their information such as the destination, schedule, phone number and location. with the ability to search the list by customer name.
+The driver can view the customers list that is assigned to them and view their information such as the destination, schedule, phone number and location. with the ability to search the list by the customer's name.

  home page | customer information | Driver search
  --